-Idaho has one school offering up to a 4-year fashion course.
+Idaho has one school offering up to a 4-year Bachelor’s degree in fashion design.
 That would be the University of Idaho - a public 4-year institution.

 Idaho is a part of WICHE – the Western Interstate Commission for Higher Education.
 The 17 WICHE States include

 Alaska • Arizona • California • Colorado • Hawaii • Montana • Nevada • New Mexico

 North Dakota • Oregon • South Dakota • Utah • Washington • Wyoming